paritytrading/philadelphia/README.md

 other network endpoints that use the FIX protocol.
 You can also use it to provide your own services using the FIX protocol.

+Philadelphia is designed to exhibit low and predictable latency.
+To achieve this, it supports non-blocking, zero-copy networking and does not allocate any memory on message reception or transmission.
+It can achieve [7.7 µs round-trip time (RTT)](philadelphia-initiator) over the loopback interface.

 Philadelphia requires Java Runtime Environment (JRE) 8 or newer.